+CE: In many cases we are using the term “parameter” rather than “argument”--- if you see “argument” used can you please flag it for the author to confirm whether it’s correct

+8

 Common Collections

-Rust’s standard library includes a number of really useful data structures called collections.
+Rust’s standard library includes a number of very useful data structures called collections.
 Most other data types represent one specific value, but collections can contain multiple values.
 Unlike the built-in array and tuple types, the data these collections point to is stored on the heap, which means the amount of data does not need to be known at compile time and can grow or shrink as the program runs.
-Each kind of collection has different capabilities and costs, and choosing an appropriate one for the situation you’re in is a skill you’ll develop over time.
-In this chapter, we’ll go over three collections which are used very often in Rust programs:
+Each kind of collection has different capabilities and costs, and choosing an appropriate one for your current situation is a skill you’ll develop over time.
+In this chapter, we’ll discuss three collections that are used very often in Rust programs:

-A vector allows us to store a variable number of values next to each other.+
+A vector allows us to store a variable number of values next to each other.

 A string is a collection of characters.
-We’ve seen the String type before, but we’ll talk about it in depth now.
+We’ve discussed the String type previously, but in this chapter we’ll talk about it in depth.

 A hash map allows us to associate a value with a particular key.
-It's a particular implementation of the more general data structure called a map.
+It’s a particular implementation of the more general data structure called a map.

-To learn about the other kinds of collections provided by the standard library, see the documentation at https://doc.rust-lang.org/stable/std/collections.
+To learn about the other kinds of collections provided by the standard library, see the documentation at https://doc.rust-lang.org/stable/std/collections/.

-We’re going to discuss how to create and update vectors, strings, and hash maps, as well as what makes each special.
+We’ll discuss how to create and update vectors, strings, and hash maps, as well as what makes each special.

 Vectors

-The first type we’ll look at is Vec<T>, also known as a vector.
+The first collection type we’ll look at is Vec<T>, also known as a vector.
 Vectors allow us to store more than one value in a single data structure that puts all the values next to each other in memory.
 Vectors can only store values of the same type.
-They are useful in situations where you have a list of items, such as the lines of text in a file or the prices of items in a shopping cart.
+They are useful in situations in which you have a list of items, such as the lines of text in a file or the prices of items in a shopping cart.

 Creating a New Vector

-To create a new, empty vector, we can call the Vec::new function:
+To create a new, empty vector, we can call the Vec::new function as shown in Listing 8-1:

 let v: Vec<i32> = Vec::new();

+Listing 8-1: Creating a new, empty vector to hold values of type i32

 Note that we added a type annotation here.
-Since we aren’t inserting any values into this vector, Rust doesn’t know what kind of elements we intend to store.
+Because we aren’t inserting any values into this vector, Rust doesn’t know what kind of elements we intend to store.
 This is an important point.
-Vectors are homogeneous: they may store many values, but those values must all be the same type.
-Vectors are implemented using generics, which Chapter 10 will cover how to use in your own types.
-For now, all you need to know is that the Vec type provided by the standard library can hold any type, and when a specific Vec holds a specific type, the type goes within angle brackets.
-We’ve told Rust that the Vec in v will hold elements of the i32 type.
+Vectors are implemented using generics; we’ll cover how to use generics with your own types in Chapter 10.
+For now, know that the Vec<T> type provided by the standard library can hold any type, and when a specific vector holds a specific type, the type is specified within angle brackets.
+In Listing 8-1, we’ve told Rust that the Vec<T> in v will hold elements of the i32 type.

+prod: check xref

-In real code, Rust can infer the type of value we want to store once we insert values, so you rarely need to do this type annotation.
+In more realistic code, Rust can often infer the type of value we want to store once we insert values, so you rarely need to do this type annotation.
 It’s more common to create a Vec that has initial values, and Rust provides the vec! macro for convenience.
 The macro will create a new Vec that holds the values we give it.
-This will create a new Vec<i32> that holds the values 1, 2, and 3:
+Listing 8-2 creates a new Vec<i32> that holds the values 1, 2, and 3:

 let v = vec![1, 2, 3];

+Listing 8-2: Creating a new vector containing values